BaSmi/dynamics-365-unified-operations-public/articles/commerce/set-up-assortments.md

 You can publish an assortment on the **Assortments** page (**Retail and Commerce** \> **Catalogs and assortments** \> **Assortments**).
 In this case, an assortment scheduler is created to process the assortment.
 You can also publish multiple assortments at the same time by going to **Retail and Commerce** \> **Retail and Commerce IT** \> **Products and inventory** \> **Process assortments**.
 In this case, tasks are created for each assortment that has been published.

 If many assortments are configured, the assortment scheduler creates a large number of tasks to publish them in parallel.
-These tasks consume lots of the AX database's resources.
+These tasks consume lots of the D365 database's resources.
 When resource consumption reaches a high level, the tasks might be terminated and fail.
 To help avoid this situation, we recommend that you enable [priority-based batch scheduling](../fin-ops-core/dev-itpro/sysadmin/priority-based-batch-scheduling.md) and the **(Preview) Batch concurrency control** feature.
 In this way, you limit the number of concurrent tasks so that they don't fail.

 To enable priority-based scheduling, follow these steps.